cambrewitt-ship-it/contentflow/STRIPE_INTEGRATION_GUIDE.md

 - Webhook hasn't processed yet (wait a few seconds)

 **"You have reached your client limit"**
-- User is on Starter plan and trying to add 2nd client
+- User is on In-House plan and trying to add 2nd client
-- Upgrade to Professional or Agency plan
+- Upgrade to Freelancer or Agency plan

 **"Insufficient AI credits"**
 - Monthly AI credit limit reached